The Top 5 Supplements to Support Your Immune System

 4. Colostrum

-There is good evidence that Colostrum improves upper respiratory tract infection risk, with Examine.com rating the evidence as grade B. Colostrum as a supplement is a dairy-derived derived from bovine (cow), commonly taken as capsule or powder.
+There is good evidence that Colostrum improves upper respiratory tract infection risk.
+Grade B, according to Examine.com.
+Colostrum as a supplement is a dairy-derived derived from bovine (cow), commonly taken as capsule or powder.
 Studies typically use 20–60g.

 Colostrum is the first milk produced by mammals in the days after giving birth.
 Bovine colostrum — sourced from cows — is rich in immunoglobulins, growth factors, and other bioactive compounds.
 It is known to support immune function and gut health, and it can help to reduce the frequency of upper respiratory infections.
 It is also used by athletes to support muscle recovery and reduce gut permeability caused by intense exercise.
 It is available as a capsule or powder.